Role of the therapist

 The music therapy in Dee Banks will take on the form of individual and group sessions on a short or long term basis depending on each young person’s individual need and what would benefit them the most.
 Once you have returned the attached consent form to school, we are then able to start sessions with your child.
 Please be aware that this may start immediately or later in the school year depending on our assessment but we are aiming for a large number of pupils to have access over the year.

-If you would like more information on music therapy then please do not hesitate to contact the school and ask for one of the music therapists.
+If you would like more information on music therapy then please do not hesitate to contact the school.

-Contact InformationPlease contact the school office and ask for Michael, Lisa or Jo Williams.
+Contact InformationPlease contact the school office and ask for Lisa or Jo Williams.